The Honest Starting Point

 What Most People Leave Out

-Enabling works: Site clearance, demolition, asbestos survey and removal if required (asbestos is present in a very large proportion of buildings constructed before 2000 — always commission a Type 2 survey before starting work on an existing building), ground investigation if the site is unusual.
-Ground investigation costs £800–3,000 for a residential site but can prevent a very expensive surprise when the excavator hits something unexpected at foundation depth.
+Enabling works: Site clearance, demolition, asbestos survey and removal if required.
+Asbestos is present in a very large proportion of buildings constructed before 2000.
+Always commission a Type 2 survey before starting work on an existing building.
+Ground investigation costs £800–3,000 for a residential site but can prevent an extremely expensive surprise when the excavator hits something unexpected at foundation depth.

-Utilities: Connecting to mains water, gas, and electricity for a new build is not included in any contractor's price unless specifically stated.
+Utilities: Connecting to mains water, gas, and electricity is not included in any contractor's price unless specifically stated.
 A new mains water connection costs approximately £1,500–4,000.
 A new electricity connection: £2,000–8,000 depending on distance from the network.
 Gas main connection: £2,000–6,000.
 These are utility company charges, not contractor charges, and they vary enormously by location and network capacity.

 Scaffold: A correctly priced building project includes scaffold in the preliminaries.
-Many self-builders get a separate scaffold quote late and are shocked.
+Many self-builders get a separate quote late and are shocked by the figure.
 A three-storey house in scaffold with lift throughout: £4,000–9,000.
 An extension with roof-level access: £1,500–4,000.
-Scaffold hire is charged on a weekly basis — if the programme slips, the scaffold cost keeps running.
+Scaffold hire runs weekly.
+If the programme slips, the scaffold cost keeps running whether anything gets built or not.

 Plant and equipment: Excavator hire, telehandler (Manitou), concrete pump, generator.
-These are either included in the contractor's preliminaries or charged separately.
-If they're not in the quote, ask specifically.
+These are either in the contractor's preliminaries or charged separately.
+If they're not in the quote, ask where they are.

-Skip hire and waste disposal: Easily £2,000–8,000 on a medium-sized project across the course of the works.
+Skip hire and waste disposal: Easily £2,000–8,000 on a medium-sized project across the full works.
 See our skip size calculator for estimates.

-VAT: New build residential construction is zero-rated for VAT, which is a significant advantage.
+VAT: New build residential construction is zero-rated for VAT.
 Extensions and conversions are standard-rated at 20%.
-A self-builder can reclaim VAT on new-build materials through the HMRC DIY Housebuilder Scheme — but only if the project qualifies and the claim is submitted correctly within three months of the building being complete.
+A self-builder can reclaim VAT on new-build materials through the HMRC DIY Housebuilder Scheme, but only if the project qualifies and the claim is submitted correctly within three months of the building being complete.

 Contingency: How Much Is Enough?

 The industry standard contingency for a well-designed, well-specified residential project with a competent contractor is 10% of the construction cost.
-For a project with any of the following, use 15–20%: working on an existing building (especially pre-1980), uncertain ground conditions, complex planning requirements, a tight programme, or a client who is likely to make changes.
-For a simple new build on a clean site with a good contractor and a fixed-price contract: 10% is workable.
-For a Victorian terrace renovation where you genuinely don't know what you'll find behind the walls: 20% is sensible.
+Use 15–20% if you're working on an existing building (especially anything pre-1980), have uncertain ground conditions, a tight programme, or a client who is likely to make changes during construction.
+Simple new build on a clean site with a fixed-price contract: 10% is workable.
+Victorian terrace renovation where you genuinely don't know what's behind the walls: 20% is sensible.

 Managing Variations: The Hidden Cost Killer